 Once you’ve soaked in the views, walk around the overlook to the south side, where you’ll see the very fancy looking visitor center.

 Unfortunately, due to the ongoing and seemingly never-ending state park budget shortage, the visitor center is only manned sporadically and it may not be open when you’re here.
-It wasn’t open on the very clear Sunday afternoon when I went, which doesn’t bode well for other times of the week, sadly.
+Their web site says the center is open Fridays and Saturdays through February when volunteers are available but doesn’t mention when it’s open after February.

 On your way to the visitor center, look for a trail that departs heading east, wrapping around the park’s high-point.
-This will put you onto the switchback trail to descend back to the trailhead, and the mile distance will seem significantly easier than the stairs – as well as offering up more chances for great views of the city around you.
+This will put you onto the switchback trail to descend back to the trailhead, and the mile distance will seem significantly easier than the stairs – and it gives you more chances for great views of the city around you.

 Continue switchbacking down for a mile until you return to the trailhead.